-The legislation was issued by His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai.
-The new rules will officially come into force on June 1, 2026.
+Dubai has introduced a new public safety law aimed at strengthening protections for residents and visitors across the emirate.
+Issued by His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, the new rules — formally known as Law No. (2) of 2026 — officially come into force on June 1, 2026.

 Under the new regulations, residents and visitors must follow several guidelines when using public spaces in Dubai.

-These include observing designated swimming hours at beaches, avoiding restricted areas and following safety instructions when using equipment or facilities.
+These include observing designated swimming hours at beaches, avoiding restricted areas, and following safety instructions when using equipment or facilities.

 The law also prohibits individuals from handling explosives, fireworks, toxic materials or flammable substances without proper authorisation.